Wi-sc/GenMesh/README.md

 ## Contact
 For questions and comments please leave your questions in the issue or contact Xianghui Yang via email xianghui.yang@sydney.edu.au.

+## Acknoladgement
+Part of the renderings are downloaded from [3D-R2N2](https://github.com/chrischoy/3D-R2N2).
+Thanks for their releasing.

 ```
 @ARTICLE{10138738,